 A brand must always stick with its core values and communicate them clearly in branding across the board.
 That kind of authenticity has to be translated in branding and marketing used not only in the brand’s country of origin, but across different countries where that brand is trying to make an impact.

-If you are targeting Spanish customers, for example, a professional, will ensure the authentic tone and message of your brand is translated effectively.
-This will ensure your message uses not only the right accent and language, but also the right terminology so potential customers across multiple target markets can build trust in your offerings.
+If you are targeting Spanish customers, for example, a professional will ensure the authentic tone and message of your brand is translated effectively.
+Even more complex is the situation where a business targets clients in one country but for a service they provide in another.
+A good example of this is where a UK-based mortgage broker might arrange a Spanish mortgage for a non-resident to purchase a property in Spain.
+The right international reach of the brand is essential in such scenarios.
+It will ensure your message uses not only the right accent and language, but also the right terminology so potential customers across multiple target markets can build trust in your offerings.

 Relationships with customers are everything

 Building a brand means building loyalty from customers.
 You do that in multiple ways including good customer service, support, communication and by offering value that goes beyond the product you are selling.